GLOBAL MARKETS-World indexes finish vintage year, more gains seen in 2014

 EURO NEAR TWO-YEAR HIGH

-The euro ended 2013 close to its highest level in two years
+The euro is set to end 2013 close to its highest level in

 , still up more than 4 percent for the year.
 The dollar